juliusoh/lfz-full-stack-lessons/exercises/node-module-system/README.md

     - print the value of `__filename` to the terminal
     - print the [`typeof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) `__dirname` to the terminal
     - print the value of `__dirname` to the terminal
-1. Execute `a-wrapped-module.js` with the `node` command.
+1. Execute `a-wrapped-module.js` with the `node` command and verify that each value's type is what you expect, having read the documentation.
-1. Read about [the module scope](https://nodejs.org/docs/latest-v10.x/api/modules.html#modules_the_module_scope) in the official Node.js documentation.
 1. To get a sense of what is _truly_ global in Node.js programs, compare [the module scope](https://nodejs.org/docs/latest-v10.x/api/modules.html#modules_the_module_scope) to [Node.js globals](https://nodejs.org/docs/latest-v10.x/api/globals.html).

 ### Submitting Your Solution

 When your solution is complete, return to the root of your `lfz-full-stack-lessons` directory.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What is a JavaScript module?
-- What values are passed into a Node.js module's local scope?
-- Give two examples of _truly_ global variables in a Node.js program.